 Discover the city's ceramic history

-The Satsuma Denshokan Museum, set on the grounds of Hotel Hakusuikan, was specifically designed to showcase the history of Satsuma (modern-day Kagoshima).
+The Satsuma Denshokan Museum, set on the grounds of Hotel Ibusuki Hakusuikan, was specifically designed to showcase the history of Satsuma (modern-day Kagoshima).
 The museum focuses on local ceramics mainly crafted during the early Meiji period (1868-1912).

 A sleepy rural onsen town

-A trip to nearby Unagi Onsen, a real rural onsen town, is a worthwhile excursion.
+A trip to nearby Unagi Onsen, a real local onsen town, is a worthwhile excursion.
 Unagi Onsen is a laidback little village dotted with many small family-run hot springs.
 Rebel and last samurai Saigo Takamori loved this little town, and the chilled countryside atmosphere is a perfect backdrop for ultimate relaxation.